Project

 Open-Mesh: GSoC 2012: Edo Monticelli's Final Report

-Added by Simon Wunderlich over 11 years ago
+Added by Simon Wunderlich about 12 years ago

 The throughput meter is a tool to measure network performance between two batman nodes.
 With userspace programs like iperf or netperf, data must be copied between user space and kernel space and the TCP header and/or payload must be aligned.
 On devices with limited resources, like routers, the context switching between userspace and the kernel and memory aligning are expensive operations, leading to packet loss and to falsified test results.
 The Throughput Meter is implemented entirely in kernel space and provides an aligned protocol similar to TCP, so it should give a reasonable approximation of the results that would be obtained by TCP.
 Tests are initiated through batctl - a brief concept description follows.